sympy/sympy/doc/src/install.rst

     >>> integrate(1/x, x)
     log(x)

-For a starter guide on using SymPy effectively, refer to the tutorial_.
+For a starter guide on using SymPy effectively, refer to the :doc:`tutorial`.

 Questions
 =========